paragliding training center

 5. Drill the holes in the ends of the screw 9mm deep.
 Use cutting fluid.
 The finger screws are indented at the pawl end so it is easy to center drill the hole for the new screw.

 6. Tap the holes per these instructions.
-You cannot over-cut the hole's depth or the finger screw may lose its strength.
+Do not over-cut the hole's depth or the finger screw may lose its strength.
 The hole must be tapped in (3) stages.
+That is, you must use a standard tap set consisting of (3) taps.
 Use cutting fluid.
 Clean the new holes thoroughly with brake-cleaner & compressed air.
 The modified finger screws below can be reused for the life of the engine.

 7. Install the modified finger screws with BLUE threadlock.
 First, put the screws through the holes in the pawl holder and then add the spacers.
 Put everything through the holes in the cooling fan and line up the screws with the holes in the flywheel.
 Only thread the first (2) screws a few turns into the flywheel.
 The tolerances are very close and it is difficult to thread the 3rd screw.
 Use a piece of wood or a tool to firmly press down on the top of the 3rd screw while using an end wrench to turn the screw.
 You will know when it begins to enter the threaded hole in the flywheel.
 Now you can use a 10mm deep socket to tighten the screws down.
 Do the tightening in stages.
 It is critical that the cooling fan not be distorted in order to minimize vibration.
 Final torque value is 10 Nm.